WeirdKittyZ/BraggCalculator/README.md

 ## Note
 - The GUI is more user-friendly if your computer is using light mode.
-- The GUI will run in the terminal but will collapse if you have an empty cell.
+- The GUI will run in the terminal but will collapse if you calculate with empty cells.
 However, it won't collapse if you run it in Spyder.
 I don't want to fix that bug :ghost:

 ## Remark
 My code is like a three-legged horse, it is not a fully functioning horse, but it can run :smirk_cat: